Khmer Rouge Tribunal: Jurisdiction and applicable law

-The Law on the Establishment of the Extraordinary Chambers in the Courts of Cambodia for the Prosecution of Crimes Committed During the Period of Democratic Kampuchea establishes the crimes over which the Court has jurisdiction.
-Presently it has jurisdiction over certain crimes that violate the 1956 Penal Code of Cambodia, crimes under the Convention on the Prevention and Punishment of the Crime of Genocide, general crimes against humanity, crimes under the Geneva Conventions (war crimes), crimes under the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict, and crimes under the Vienna Convention on Diplomatic Relations.
-If found guilty, criminals may be sentenced to prison or have their property confiscated.
-The Court, as with all other tribunals established by the United Nations, does not have the power to impose the death penalty.
-Thus far, five people have been indicted by the Court for genocide, crimes against humanity and/or war crimes.
-To date, three have been convicted and all sentenced to life imprisonment.
+The Law on the Establishment of the Extraordinary Chambers in the Courts of Cambodia for the Prosecution of Crimes Committed During the Period of Democratic Kampuchea established the crimes over which the Court has jurisdiction.
+It had jurisdiction over certain crimes that violate the 1956 Penal Code of Cambodia, crimes under the Convention on the Prevention and Punishment of the Crime of Genocide, general crimes against humanity, crimes under the Geneva Conventions (war crimes), crimes under the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict, and crimes under the Vienna Convention on Diplomatic Relations.
+If found guilty, criminals could be sentenced to prison or have their property confiscated.
+The Court, as with all other tribunals established by the United Nations, didn't have the power to impose the death penalty.
+Five people had been indicted by the Court for genocide, crimes against humanity and/or war crimes.
+Three had been convicted and all sentenced to life imprisonment.

 Victims' role

-Victims of the Khmer Rouge are defined as "any person or legal entity who has suffered from physical, psychological, or material harm as a direct consequence of the crimes committed in Cambodia by the Democratic Kampuchea regime between 17 April 1975 and 6 January 1979 that are under the jurisdiction of the ECCC".
-The rights provided to the victims in regards to the ECCC are stated in the Cambodian Law under the Internal Rules of the ECCC.
-Victims have the opportunity to actively participate in judicial proceedings through Complaints and Civil Parties, and they can seek collective and moral reparation.
+Victims of the Khmer Rouge were defined as "any person or legal entity who has suffered from physical, psychological, or material harm as a direct consequence of the crimes committed in Cambodia by the Democratic Kampuchea regime between 17 April 1975 and 6 January 1979 that are under the jurisdiction of the ECCC".
+The rights provided to the victims in regards to the ECCC were stated in the Cambodian Law under the Internal Rules of the ECCC.
+Victims had the opportunity to actively participate in judicial proceedings through Complaints and Civil Parties, and they could seek collective and moral reparation.

-The victims' role is crucial since the tribunal is an important mechanism for them to cope with their trauma.
+The victims' role was crucial since the tribunal was an important mechanism for them to cope with their trauma.
 “The tribunal facilitates reconciliation and at the same time provides an opportunity for Cambodians to come to terms with their history,” ECCC spokesman Neth Pheaktra said in an interview with D+C.